-FINAL 20172018 Legislative Program: Federal Issues
+FINAL 2017 Legislative Program: Federal Issues

 - 1F.
-Support stabilizing and increasing transportation infrastructure funding sources to avoid the bankruptcy of the federal highway and transit trust funds: - 1.
+Support stabilizing and increasing transportation funding sources to avoid the bankruptcy of the federal highway and transit trust funds: - 1.
 Increase and index the gas tax to inflation. - 2.
-Explore innovative funding mechanisms, such as a pay-by-the-mile user fee and public private partnerships. - 3.
-Expand access to Transportation Infrastructure Finance and Innovation Act (TIFIA) loans. - 3.4.
+Explore innovative funding mechanisms, such as a pay-by-the-mile user fee. - 3.
 Remove procedural obstacles that impede expenditure of authorized federal funding. - 2F.
 Allow the California Environmental Quality Act (CEQA) to substitute for the National Environmental Policy Act (NEPA), without restrictions, and expand the definition of Categorical Exclusions, while retaining environmental protections. - 3F.
 Support streamlining of federal rail funding and removal of funding barriers between commuter and intercity rail programs, with the goal of increasing passenger rail service for the traveling public. - 4F.
 Support an adequate level of funding for Amtrak and support a fair share allocation to California for capital improvements and vehicle acquisition. - 5F.
 Support efforts to change the update timeline for the Regional Transportation Plan from the current four years to eight years. - 6F.
 Support member agencies' requests for federal funding of regionally significant transportation projects and support partner agency legislative efforts as they interface with regional transportation priorities, when they are consistent with Transportation Agency for Monterey County priorities.